oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/lab1.md

   ![](images/task2_17.png " ")

-17. Click on Next and click on Create.
+17. Click on Next and click on Save.

 18. Then we will go back to our DI_WorkspaceXX (where XX will be your user ID) and click on Tasks tab.